hackupc/guides-page/_pages/guide/volunteer.md

 In case of doubts, write in `#staff` with your questions, any organizer may answer or go to HQ (`A6E02`) and ask an organizer there.
 Also, you can contact with your team lead, as we’ll explain below, with any problem.

----

-## :thinking: What happens if I don’t know something?

-During the event, hackers will ask you lots of questions, **it’s okay if you don’t know the answer.** When this happens act cool and let them know you will figure out an answer.
-You can ask us anytime on the `#staff` slack channel or through the phone.

----

-## :muscle: Tasks

 Next, you can see a list of the tasks that will be carried out during the weekend, so you can have an idea of what you will be doing.
 They are organized in two groups: HackerXperience and Logistics, as the department that is responsible of those tasks.

-### HackerXperience
+### :medal_military: HackerXperience

 **The supervolunteers of HackerExperience are Alba Lamas and Maria Abas.
 They will help you in case you have any doubts relating these tasks.**

 The main tasks that this department is carrying are:
 - Check in